Sydney AEC 4 Day Enrolment information

 - Download and view the pre-course videos and answer the pre-course question*

-It is mandatory requirement that all pre-course work is completed 24 hours prior to attending the face-to-face course component to provide a sound understanding of the theory associated with advanced first aid.
-The pre-course work is a significant component of the AEC course, this work is monitored by the course director, including watching the videos and compliance is necessary for entry into the face-to-face course component.
+It is mandatory requirement that all pre-course work is completed 24 hours prior to attending the face-to- face course component to provide a sound understanding of the theory associated with advanced first aid.
+The pre-course work is a significant component of the AEC program and compliance is necessary for entry into the face-to-face course component.

-Candidates are required at participate in equipment skills sessions and outdoor scenario based practical assessment.
-This will require floor work, working outdoors and hands on other candidates, male and female, so wear appropriate clothing.
+Candidates are required to participate in equipment skills sessions and outdoor scenario based practical assessment.
+This will require floor work, working outdoors and hands on other candidates, male and female.
+Please wear appropriate clothing.